Tag Archives: hard bottom paint

 Do I Need Bottom Paint on My Boat?

-Sea Hawk Cukote Bottom PaintTypically when people discuss bottom paint on a boat they are referring to Antifouling paint.
-Bottom paint prevents growth of organisms that attach to the hull and can affect a vessels speed, performance, and durability when boat is kept in the water for extended periods of time.
-If you don’t have that problem, you may not need bottom paint.
-Antifouling bottom paint typically has a flat, dull finish that is used below the waterline.
+Sea Hawk Cukote Bottom PaintMost of the time when bottom paint is considered on a boat it is Antifouling paint.
+Bottom paint blocks growth of organisms that attach to the hull and can impact a vessels speed, performance, and durability when the boat is stored in water for extended periods of time.
+Antifouling bottom paint usually has a flat, dull finish that is used below the waterline.
+If you don’t have this challenge, you may not need bottom paint.

 If you don’t have a growth problem or would like a nice shine to your boat’s bottom look to our other items like gelcoat or a topside paint for moderate water exposure or an aluminum paint with no antifouling agents.
 Gelcoat adheres to most gelcoats or fiberglass/resins, see how to apply gelcoat.
 A boat bottom with antifouling will need to have it removed via sanding, sandblasting or bottom paint remover before a different type of paint will adhere.